AMD Plans To Conquer Intel In The Server Space

 When AMD launches EPYC on 6/20, the launch partners can make a huge difference in AMD's volume ramp.
 EPYC will be set for a rapid ramp if a major cloud or enterprise vendor adopts EPYC.

-Announcement of EPYC adoption by a major cloud consumer of the likes of Google or Microsoft or Amazon can be a game changer for the stock.
+Announcement of EPYC adoption by a major cloud consumer of the likes of Google (NASDAQ:GOOG) (NASDAQ:GOOGL) or Microsoft (NASDAQ:MSFT) or Amazon (NASDAQ:AMZN) can be a game changer for the stock.

-Similarly, adoption by one or more of the top 5 enterprise server vendors would lead to strong positive outcome for AMD.
+Similarly, adoption by one or more of the top 5 enterprise server vendors would lead to a strong positive outcome for AMD.

 We find it likely that AMD will announce at least one big server customer - Microsoft, we believe, is the dark horse.